ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 **Supervisor authentication for biometric exceptions**

-1. The 'Supervisor authentication for exceptions' process is configurable and can be switched On or Off at a country level by the Admin
+1. The 'Supervisor authentication for exceptions' process is configurable and can be switched ON or OFF at a country level by the Admin
 1. A Registration Officer completes operator authentication at the end of registering an individual with exceptions.
-1. If a country has opted to turned on supervisor authentication, a Supervisor is required to enter their credentials
+1. If a country has opted to turned on supervisor authentication, a supervisor is required to enter their credentials
 1. The mode of supervisor authentication is a configurable at the country level.
 It can be set to password, OTP, fingerprint, or multifactor.
 1. In case of OTP authentication, the client first sends a request to server to generate the OTP, then allows the Supervisor to enter OTP and requests the server to match the input value with the generated OTP.
 1. In case of multifactor authentication, the client prompts the Supervisor to enter credentials in the order configured and authenticates each input before proceeding to the entry of the next credential.